Armored Heart: L'Odeur de l'Amour

 “Since the day we met,” Seeker said, finishing the thought for her.
 “You really do dream about your pantry a lot.”

 Lanri giggled and nodded as she set about freeing the cork from the bottle.
 It was held on by twisted wire like sparkling wine, and like sparkling wine, it shot out with a satisfying pop.
-“Wait, so… how much did you spend on this?” she asked as she sniffed the bottle to make sure it hadn’t gone rancid.
+“Wait, so… how much did you spend on this?”
+She asked as she sniffed the bottle to make sure it hadn’t gone rancid.
 It hadn’t.

 “How much time and money I spend on you is my concern, Dear.
 Not yours.”